HMS Chiddingfold (L31): History in the Royal Navy

+Chiddingfold was refitted at Middlesbrough from 18 June to 21 August 1943, before being transferred to the Mediterranean Fleet, joining the 59th Destroyer Division based at Malta.

+In June 1944, she transferred to the 22nd Destroyer Flotilla, also based at Malta.
+On 1 March 1945, the destroyer took part in a bombardment of Genoa, before leaving for British waters.
+She served with the 16th Destroyer Flotilla based at Harwich until the end of the war in Europe.
+In June 1945, Chiddingfold was refitted on the Thames in preparation for service with the East Indies Fleet.
+Chiddingfold was part of the escorting forces for Operation Zipper, the British landings in Malaya in September 1945.
+She left Trincomalee, Ceylon (now Sri Lanka) on 4 September 1945 and arriving at the landing beaches on 9 September.

-Following the war, she was reduced to Reserve status early in 1946 and laid-up on 25 March 1946.
-In 1950 she was transferred to the Reserve Fleet at Harwich and remained there until 1952 when she was towed to Liverpool for a refit.
+Chiddingfold returned to Portsmouth in November 1945, and was reduced to Category B Reserve status on 25 March 1946.
+In 1950 she was transferred to Harwich and remained there until June 1952 when the ship was assigned to be loaned to India.
+In July 1952 the ship was towed to Liverpool for a refit.

 History in the Indian Navy

 The lease of Chiddingfold to India was announced on 17 June 1952.
 She underwent a refit by Messrs Crichton at Liverpool which was completed in June 1953.

 She was commissioned as INS Ganga on 18 June 1953.
 The lease was extended in August 1956, and she was sold to India in April 1958.
 Along with two other Hunt-class destroyers in Indian service (Godavari and Gomati), she constituted the 22nd Destroyer Squadron.

 She was deployed as a training ship until 1975, when she was struck from the active list, before being sold for scrapping.